thoughtram/blog/_posts/2015-08-20-host-and-visibility-in-angular-2-dependency-injection.md

 ## Conclusion

-Angular 2's DI is very powerful and doesn't only cover the common needs when it comes to a decent dependency injection system.
+Angular's DI is very powerful and doesn't only cover the common needs when it comes to a decent dependency injection system.
 It even implements specific use cases for injector trees that are used in conjunction with DOM trees, which could also be encapsulated.
 I hope this article made clear why we have `providers`, `viewProviders` and `@Host`.